japila-books/apache-spark-internals/docs/rdd/spark-rdd-operations.md

 == Operators - Transformations and Actions

-RDDs have two types of operations: link:spark-rdd-transformations.adoc[transformations] and link:spark-rdd-actions.adoc[actions].
+RDDs have two types of operations: spark-rdd-transformations.md[transformations] and spark-rdd-actions.md[actions].

 NOTE: Operators are also called *operations*.